 4 The name and contact details of the SEN Co-ordinator

-The SENCO, Rebekah Palmer, is a qualified teacher and is currently working towards the National Award for Special Educational Needs Coordination.
+The SENCO, Donna Connor, is a qualified teacher and is currently working towards the National Award for Special Educational Needs Coordination.

 Monday to Friday.